mirabelleagency/PayrollDesk/MIGRATION_GUIDE.md

 #### Phase 4: Start Using for Live Payroll (Day 3+)

-1. Each month, go to `/schedules/new` and run payroll for that month
+1. Each month, go to `/schedules/new` and start a payroll cycle for that period
 2. Review the generated schedule
 3. Use the UI to track payment status:
    - Initially all payouts show as "Not Paid"